Baltimore County Department of Health

 The Baltimore County Department of Health provides a number of services through the Bureau of Community Health Services to help keep residents in their homes.
 These services are primarily for disabled adults and senior citizens at risk for long term care placement.

-AERS is a state-mandated program with the goal of reducing unnecessary admissions to state psychiatric facilities, nursing homes, and other long term care facilities.
+Adult Evaluation and Review Services (AERS) is a state-mandated program with the goal of reducing unnecessary admissions to state psychiatric facilities, nursing homes and other long term care facilities.
 At-risk functionally and chronically disabled adults are assessed to determine home and community-based services that will meet their individual needs and enable them to avoid institutionalization and remain as independent as possible in the least restrictive environment.

-Any Baltimore County resident needing assistance to coordinate services enabling them to remain in a non-institutional setting may be referred for case management services.
+Any Baltimore County resident needing assistance to coordinate services enabling them to remain in a non-institutional setting may be referred for case management services, which include:

-The multi-disciplinary team assists the patient, family, personal physicians, and others by developing an appropriate plan of care to help the client remain in the least restrictive environment.
+- Development of a plan of care to help the client remain in the least restrictive environment

-The coordination and implementation of services and follow-up is included in the case management program.
-Coordinated services are on a fee-for-service basis or publicly-funded depending upon eligibility and availability.
+- The coordination and implementation of services and follow-up (provided on a fee-for-service basis or publicly-funded depending upon eligibility and availability)